Graduate Courses

 • For a list of our previous graduate seminars, please visit the Graduate Seminar Archive.

-• COM LIT 200A - Theory of Comparative Literature
+• COM LIT 200B - Methodology of Comparative Literature

 Seminar, three hours.
-Study of theory of literature, with emphasis on genealogy of theoretical problems.
+Requisite: course 200A.
+Study of methodology of comparative literature, with emphasis on its history.
 S/U or letter grading.

-• COM LIT 290 - Contemporary Theories of Criticism: Health Humanities and Narrative
+• COM LIT 290 - Contemporary Theories of Criticism: 20th-Century French and Francophone Philosophical Autobiography